Hopac/Hopac/Docs/Programming.md

 for some details.
 I have modified the config files of the F# tools on my machine to use the server garbage collection.
 I also use the 64-bit version of F# interactive and run on 64-bit machines.
-Once you've made the necessary adjustments to the tool configurations, you should see the expected speed-up from the parallel version.
+Once you've made the necessary adjustments to the tool configurations, you should see the expected speedup from the parallel version.

 This example is inspired by the parallel Fibonacci function used traditionally